 Fig. 2 - Location of the INOWAS rapid infiltration basin and groundwater monitoring wells (adapted from the INOWAS group website).

-shared tasks while the work progress is saved at any stage and can be resumed later.
+cation and making information quickly available everywhere if needed.
+Users can work on private, public or shared tasks while the work progress is saved at any stage and can be resumed later.